chevonied/indigo/_posts/2018-03-09-my-favorite-sublime-text-packages.markdown

 ## Auto-save

 This package, coupled with a browser extension with the same same, saves you from having to press refresh all the time when working on files open in the browser.
 The official documentation can be found [here](https://packagecontrol.io/packages/auto-save)

+I hope some of these packages helped you become a more efficient programmer.
+I'll try to keep updating this list as I find more great packages.